folio-org/docs/content/en/docs/Users/_index.md

 ### Assign or unassign permissions

 Library staff must have permissions assigned to their user record in order to interact with the FOLIO user interface.
 Permissions are not and should not be assigned to patrons for library services such as borrowing books, requesting items, etc. For a list of permissions and their definitions, see the respective app's Permissions section in the documentation.
+For information about viewing a list of all users who are assigned a specific permissions set, see [Settings \> Users \> Permission sets](../settings/settings_users/settings_users/#settings--users--permission-sets).

 To **assign permissions** to a user’s record:

-1. [Find the user record](#search-for-a-user-record) to which you want to add permissions and select it.
+1. [Find the user record](#search-for-user-records) to which you want to add permissions and select it.
 2. In the **User record** pane, click **Edit**.
 3. In the **Edit** window, expand the **User permissions** accordion if needed.
 4. Click **Add permission**.